 Creighton’s new Health Sciences – Phoenix campus is the only Catholic medical school campus west of Omaha.
 It will feature a full four-year medical school and physician assistant, nursing, pharmacy and physical and occupational therapy programs.
-When opened in 2021, nearly 900 students are expected to be trained in these programs, invigorating Arizona’s health infrastructure.
+By 2025, we project that the Phoenix campus will be home to nearly 1,000 health sciences students, invigorating Arizona’s health infrastructure.

 Grand Island, Nebraska

 Creighton University College of Nursing offers one of the nation’s most successful and longest running accelerated nursing programs for a Bachelor of Science in Nursing (BSN).
 Our fully accredited program recognizes and builds on your past education and experiences.
 Program participants who have at least a bachelor’s degree in another discipline can earn a Bachelor of Science in Nursing (BSN) degree in just 12 months.
 If you’re a nursing student with a passion for serving rural communities, consider pursuing a nursing degree at our Grand Island Campus located at CHI Health St. Francis.
 Classes start each August.